What Can Go Wrong During Labor & Delivery?

 It also means the family can hold the negligent party accountable and seek the justice they deserve.

 If you or your child are currently suffering from undue injuries sustained at the hands of a negligent medical professional, we can help.
-Contact James Wood Law today to schedule a FREE consultation with our birth injury lawyer in Albuquerque!
+Contact James Wood Law by calling (888) 579-3866 today to schedule a FREE consultation with our birth injury lawyer in Albuquerque!

 Birth Injury FAQs